fenomas/mesh-particle-system/README.md

 // move system around by accessing its mesh mps.mesh.position.y = 2;
+// or define a parent for particles to move with mps.parent = someOtherMesh;

 // define a custom particle init function to set mps.initParticle = function myInitParticle(pdata) {